-- 9 More Things to Do in Dunedin
+Things to do in Dunedin out in nature

 Dunedin Botanic Garden

-Beautiful and seemingly endless, the Dunedin Botanic Garden is free to explore.
+Beautiful and seemingly endless, the Dunedin Botanic Garden is free to explore and is one of New Zealand’s best gardens.
 Covering 30 hectares, it offers a variety of flora and fauna in a tranquil and relaxed setting.
 It is a garden of international significance.
 Established in 1863, it has been in its current location since 1867.

 Claim to Fame: New Zealand’s first Botanic Garden.